-, including its purpose, how it differs from docker run
+Here’s a complete tutorial on docker create, including its purpose, how it differs from docker run, and a comprehensive list of examples.

-What is docker create
+What is docker create?

-is used to create a new container from a specified image without starting it immediately.
+docker create is used to create a new container from a specified image without starting it immediately.
 This command is useful when you want to configure or inspect a container before running it.

 Key Features: